TheSeamau5/elm-undo-redo/README.md

 # Undo in any Elm app

-Add undo/redo to any Elm application!
+Add undo/redo to any Elm app with just a few lines of code!

 Trying to add undo/redo in JS can be a nightmare.
 If anything gets mutated in an unexpected way, your history can get corrupted.
 Elm is built from the ground up around efficient, immutable data structures.
 That means adding support for undo/redo is a matter of remembering the state of your app at certain times.
 Since there is no mutation, there is no risk of things getting corrupted.
-Given immutability lets you do structural sharing within data structures, it also means these snapshots can be quite compact.
+Given immutability lets you do structural sharing within data structures, it also means these snapshots can be quite compact!

-This package takes these underlying strengths of Elm and turns them into a small package that lets you drop in undo/redo functionality with just a few lines of code!

 ## How it works